 In November 2007, the Ceramic Tile Distributors Association (CTDA) and the Tile Council of North America (TCNA) launched the Porcelain Tile Certification Agency (PTCA) to certify porcelain tile.
 Porcelain tile is defined as an impervious tile with a water absorption of 0.5% or less ... (click for more info)

-Bolstered by the improving housing market, the U.S. economy and ceramic tile industry continued to expand in 3Q 2013.
-U.S. unemployment continued to steadily decline through 3Q.
-As of Sept. the rate was at 7.2%, down from 7.8% in Sept.
-2012 (source: Bureau of Labor Statistics). ... (click for more info)
+Bolstered by the improving construction and housing markets, the U.S. economy and ceramic tile industry continued to expand in 2013. ... (click for more info)

 Click here for the latest post from TCNA.